I get so mixed up between ‘incorporates’ and ‘is incorporated by’. I usually just try one and test my game and flip it if it’s wrong.

 Small print Note that while in theory canonical, the restriction that the a parent must contain, support, wear or carry one of its (unincorporated) children by being one of the relevant kinds is currently only rigorously enforced when the world is being initially set up, or when objects are placed or moved through actions- such as typing ‘Put the cat in the aspidistra’ or code like ‘try putting the cat in the aspidistra’.
 Writing ‘The cat is in the aspidistra’ for example automatically creates the aspidistra as a container, even if elsewhere it is defined as a thing.

 However, even if the aspidistra is none of container, supporter, room or person, placing or moving things directly through code once play is underway- through phrases such as ‘now the cat is in the aspidistra’ or ‘move the cat into the aspidistra’- is allowed (when it probably shouldn’t be), and this case results in the poor beast becoming trapped inside the herbaceous perennial.
 The cat ends up held and enclosed by the aspidistra- but not contained, supported, carried, worn or incorporated (since its parent is none of the relevant kinds and no incorporation relation has been created).
-In fact, code similar or equivalent to ‘Now the aspidistra carries…, Now the aspidistra wears…, Now the aspidistra contains…, Now the aspidistra supports…, Now the aspidistra has…, Now the aspidistra holds…’ are all interchangeable and simply insert the cat as a child object of the aspidistra without checking which of Inform’s spatial relationships are created!
+In fact, code similar or equivalent to ‘Now the aspidistra carries…, Now the aspidistra wears…, Now the aspidistra contains…, Now the aspidistra supports…, Now the aspidistra has…, Now the aspidistra holds…’ are all interchangeable and simply insert the cat as a child object of the aspidistra without checking which of Inform’s spatial relationships are being created!

 Given that an object that is not a container cannot be made transparent, the unfortunate feline remains forever unreachable and invisible- like a fossil concealed inside a rock- unless the deus ex machina of further code releases her.
 The game effect is similar to sealing the animal inside a closed, opaque, unopenable container.
 Quite apart from the interest the RSPCA might take in the situation, it should go without saying that this kind of behaviour is not encouraged.